MinnPost/object-sync-for-salesforce/docs/code/files/classes/salesforce_push.php.txt

 				}

 				$title = sprintf(
-					// translators: placeholders are: 1) what operation is happening, 2) the name of the WordPress object type, 3) the WordPress id field name, 4) the WordPress object id value, 5) the Salesforce Id value esc_html__( 'Notice: %1$s: Did not sync WordPress %2$s with %3$s of %4$s with Salesforce Id %5$s because the last sync timestamp was greater than the object updated timestamp.', 'object-sync-for-salesforce' ), esc_attr( $op ),
+					// translators: placeholders are: 1) the log status, 2) what operation is happening, 3) the name of the WordPress object type, 4) the WordPress id field name, 5) the WordPress object id value, 6) the Salesforce Id value esc_html__( '%1$s: %2$s: Did not sync WordPress %3$s with %4$s of %5$s with Salesforce Id %6$s because the last sync timestamp was greater than the object updated timestamp.', 'object-sync-for-salesforce' ), ucfirst( esc_attr( $status ) ),
+					esc_attr( $op ),
 					esc_attr( $mapping['wordpress_object'] ),
 					esc_attr( $wordpress_id_field_name ),